niekados/chapter-one/TESTING.md

 ### **Admin Content Management User Stories**

-- **As an admin**, I can add new books to the catalog so that they are available for users to browse and purchase.
+- **As an admin**, I can add new books to the catalogue so that they are available for users to browse and purchase.

 <img src="documentation/screenshots/add-book.png" alt="Add Book" style="width:50%;">